Table of Contents

 When you start the interview, explain the reason for the interview with the employee.
 Help them understand what you are trying to accomplish with this exit interview.
 Set the expectation that you are wanting to get feedback as a company, good and bad, that will help you grow as a company.
 Ask the employee to be as honest and candid as possible so that the company can know what they need to improve.

-4. Ask Prepared Questions
+Step 4: Ask Prepared Questions

 After you have set expectations and made it clear to the employee that you are there to listen, go through and ask all the questions you have prepared.
 Make sure you give the employee adequate time to answer each question.
 Try to have a variety of open-ended questions and straightforward questions so that you can provide the employee with a chance to give you the best feedback possible.

-Close the interview by thanking the employee again for all that they have done with the company.
+Once the employee voices any final concerns, close the interview by thanking the employee again for all that they have done with the company.
 Try to be specific on what they accomplished while working there.
 Give them one last chance to provide any other feedback or comments they might have for the company.

-Tips For Running an Effective Exit Interview
+Tips for Running an Effective Exit Interview

 Running an effective exit interview is more than just preparing a set of questions to ask the employee.
 You want to make sure the employee feels heard and validated.
 Give them a chance to truly express themselves while also gathering the feedback and data you are hoping to gather.